Corey4005/STEMNET-Daily-Files/README.md

 	Contains the csv files of soil moisture data returned from get_station.sh

 ### daily_files = location of the daily soil moisture data

     Contains subdirectories of each station.
 Inside of the station directory will be year.
 Inside of each year will be a julian day directory.
 Inside of the julian day directory will be a textfile with the measured soil moisture data.
+### climatology_files = location of the 0-99 percentile files for each station

+    Contains the <station>.txt climatology file with 0-99 percentile values for each feature in all of the daily files.
+To create this directory, make sure you have some daily files in `/daily_files/` and run `python make_climatology.py`
 ### log_files = the location of files pertaining to error logs for a particular run

     Contains DATE_error.log file where DATE is the timestamp of the system run